 Cheyenne Tyler Jacobs

-Cheyenne Tyler Jacobs is a writer and filmmaker from NJ who started breaking ground as @shewillspeak on Instagram.
+Cheyenne Tyler Jacobs is a writer and filmmaker from New Jersey who started breaking ground as @shewillspeak on Instagram.
 In 2018, Cheyenne released her own poetry book, “The Tragic Type of Beautiful,” and curated three poetry anthologies that gathered hundreds of international submissions.

 Cheyenne leads with an empathetic approach that she connects to research and literature.
-As a survivor of Sexual Assault, Cheyenne has been open with both her story and healing journey.
-With the purpose to spark change and remind others of their importance within the world.
+As a survivor of sexual assault, Cheyenne has been open with both her story and healing journey.
+Cheyenne leads with the purpose of sparking change and reminding others of their importance within the world.

 PROMOTIONAL MATERIALS